matthewcorven/alt-tab/source/_posts/chatgpt-plugins--first-impressions.md

 ## Wrap-Up

+What I've demonstrated here is small potatoes compared to what's possible.
+From within ChatGPT's UI, we can now make dinner reservations, get prices on flights, and even get a list of apartments for rent in a city of our choice.
+And that's just the beginning.

 OpenAI's ChatGPT plugin framework shows a lot of promise, and it requires us to entertain many new ideas about how AI will interact with *us*.
 I've heard people draw comparisons to previous technological advancements, but I have a hard time doing so.
 This is a new thing, and it's going to take some time to figure out how to use it.

+Returning from the philosophical, I see this use of plugins as a way to make ChatGPT more useful in the short term.
+It's a way to get more out of the platform without having to wait for OpenAI to build it.
+And it's a way to get more out of the platform by using existing REST APIs that we're already familiar with.

+There's a gap, though.
+The plugins are only available from within the ChatGPT UI.
+If you're using the OpenAI's REST API or one of the library abstractions, you're out of luck for now.
+Share your voice on the matter and stay tuned to [updates from the OpenAI team to community feedback](https://community.openai.com/t/feedback-add-plugin-model-plugins-to-the-developer-api/145970).

 <div class="references">

 ## References

 1. [**OpenAI Platform** docs site](https://platform.openai.com/docs/introduction/overview) is a must-read on all matters of interacting with OpenAI's API.
    - [**Several more plugin examples**](https://platform.openai.com/docs/plugins/examples) with source code.
-Check here for use of OAuth and other authentication methods, and giving ChatGPT more memory of conversations as well as semantic search (aka "question answering").
+Check here for use of OAuth and other authentication methods and giving ChatGPT more memory of conversations as well as semantic search (aka "question answering").
    - **Usage Policies** includes a [section on plugins](https://openai.com/policies/usage-policies#plugin-policies).
 It's not mentioned in the enclosed changelog, so either it's been there all along or it's a new addition without notice.
 2. [OpenAI Community Forum: "Context length VS Max token VS Maximum length"](https://community.openai.com/t/context-length-vs-max-token-vs-maximum-length/125585)